Hairline Lowering / Forehead Reduction Silkwood Medical

 Traditionally the female hairline starts between 4 and 6 cm above the eyebrows.
 Typically, the hairline should start at around the transition point between the vertical forehead and the point where the forehead starts to slope backwards towards the scalp.
 It can look relatively unattractive if the hairline starts well above this transition point.

-The most important factor in a successful hairline lowering surgery is scalp flexibility.
+The most important factor in a successful forehead reduction surgery is scalp flexibility.
 If a patient has a relatively flexible scalp – in other words if they can wriggle it backwards and forwards quite freely – a good anterior scalp advancement or lowering of the hairline can be achieved.
 If the scalp is not flexible, however it can be more difficult to advance the scalp to reduce the forehead and sometimes two stage surgery is needed.